Guaynabo, Puerto Rico: Sports

 Guaynabo's old BSN team, the Guaynabo Mets, won national championships in 1980, 1982 and 1989, commanded by the player whom the Mario Morales Coliseum was named after, Mario "Quijote" Morales.
 The Conquistadores de Guaynabo, or Guaynabo Conquistadores, are the Guaynabo Mets replacement and still play in the Mario Morales Coliseum.
-The Mets de Guaynabo are the local women's volleyball team that play in the Liga de Voleibol Superior Femenino (LVSF).
-They have not won any championships yet.
+The Mets de Guaynabo are the local women's volleyball team that play in the Liga de Voleibol Superior Femenino (LVSF), winning three titles in 1978, 1993–94 and 1995.
 They also play in the Mario Morales Coliseum.
 Guaynabo Fluminense FC is Guaynabo's professional soccer team that plays in the Puerto Rico Soccer League.
 The league started in 2008 and Guaynabo's current position in the league is 4th place.
 Guaynabo Fluminense FC play their matches at the Jose Bonano Stadium that was originally made for baseball, but became a soccer arena after the Puerto Rico Baseball League was cancelled for the 2008 season.
 It was at the same year that the Puerto Rico Soccer League was starting to take place.
 In the 2009 season, Guaynabo Fluminense FC moved to the Sixto Escobar Stadium.